 Kilns put out a lot of ambient heat.
-If you need to size HVAC units to handle this see the chart below.
+If you need to size HVAC units to handle this see the general dimension drawing for your kiln.
 This shows the BTU output if the kiln was held at these temperatures under steady-state conditions (which is rarely the case for a ceramic kiln).
-Typically it would never be worse than what is shown in the this chart which makes this a safe figure to use for sizing HVAC systems.
+See hotkilns.com/btu for how to size your HVAC system using the BTU ratings on the General Dimension drawings.
+You can download the General Dimension drawing for your particular kiln model from our website.
+There is a button on each kiln model page.